 Nick is honored to sit on the SSRC's Digital Culture committee; to have helped form the Credibility Coalition; and to serve as a BITSS Catalyst (Berkeley Initiative for Transparency in the Social Sciences), promoting sustainable open science.

 Norman Gilmore is the Chief Technology Officer for Thusly, Inc. and co-creator of TagWorks.
-He has a long term interest in software that supports citizen science, visualization for exploratory data analysis, and complex problem solving, and is pleased that TagWorks brings all of those themes together.
+He has a long term interest in software that supports citizen science, visualization for exploratory data analysis, and complex problem solving.
+So, he has loved building TagWorks, which brings all of those themes together.

 Norman likes to lead happy teams, and believes Scrum is a good way to do that.
 He uses Node and React to build advanced interfaces, Django for web application development, and deploys to AWS with docker containers.

-Norman has worked at big companies like Disney Interactive and Boeing, and at small companies that you probably haven't heard of.
+Norman has worked at big companies like Disney Interactive and Boeing, and at smaller companies you probably haven't heard of.

 The TagWorks story